ArtPoon/BioID/Databases.md

 1861920.2161695
 ```

-This would take about 1.8 thousand kilograms (metric tonnes) of paper!
+This would take about 1.8 thousand metric tonnes (1.8 thousand metric tonnes) of paper!
 (That's equivalent to about two dozen [fully-loaded Boeing 737s](https://en.wikipedia.org/wiki/List_of_airliners_by_maximum_takeoff_weight).)